sam-mininberg/ports-info/README.md

 ## Features
 - See a list of TCP and UDP ports listening for connections
 - Search through entries by port number or process name.
-For example you can searhch for mysql to see which port it's listening on.
-- Ctrl+F shortcut for quick search
+Just start typing "systemd-resolved" or "53".
+No need to even click the search button.
 - Show additional info for each entry

 ## Download/Installation